puneetsingh166/tm-load-test/cmd/onomy-load-test/README.md

 ### Master/Slave Mode
-In master/slave mode, which is best used for large-scale, distributed load testing, `tm-load-test custom client` allows you to have multiple slave machines connect to a single master to obtain their configuration and coordinate their operation.
+In master/slave mode, which is best used for large-scale, distributed load testing, `onomy tm-load-test` allows you to have multiple slave machines connect to a single master to obtain their configuration and coordinate their operation.

 The master acts as a simple WebSockets host, and the slaves are WebSockets